-It’s always a smart idea to go to the playground or park with some backup ideas in mind for how to entertain your kid — especially if they’re more used to playing with technology instead of the outdoors.
-There are lots of ways to have fun at the playground that don’t involve just the swings or the slide, so you and your child will never grow bored this summer.
+It’s always a smart idea to go to the playground or park with some backup ideas in mind for how to entertain your kids—especially if they’re more used to playing with technology instead of the outdoors.
+There are lots of ways to have fun at the playground that doesn’t involve just the swings or the slide.

 1. Hula Hoop Tag